 Amps @ 24vdc.
 It is up to the individual at their own risk to possibly damaging the IRF510 if you want to try a higher voltage, but the MosFET will need substantial Heat-sinking.

-7. In Rev1.4 Kits R15 has been changed from a 680R to a 470R that allows 1W at 3.674MHz to be used instead of 5W.
+7. From Rev1.4 Kits onwards, R15 has been changed from a 680R to a 470R that allows 1W at 3.674MHz to be used instead of 5W.
 This greatly reduces heating of the circuitry and also frequency drift.
 This change still allows up to 5W to be used and has been fully tested with a FT817 on 3.674MHz which produced +27dBm low1, +30.5dBm low2, +34dBm low3, +37dBm high.

-8. The Transverter is not designed to be hard keyed from a Transceiver and doing so could instantly damage T1depending on how you connect the keying to the Transverter.
+8. For up to Rev1.5 Kits, the Transverter is not designed to be hard keyed from a Transceiver and doing so could instantly damage T1depending on how you connect the keying to the Transverter.
 A small delay with C40 1uF is required to slow down the Transverters TX to RX switching else a very high RF spike from the PA will destroy T1.
 The suggestion is to find an output on the back of the Transceiver that has +12vdc in TX mode, and feed it via a 1k resistor to the top of LK7.
 That way when the +12v is disconnected when going back to RX mode, there is a slow delay going back to RX mode due to the discharging of C40.
 If the Transceiver uses an open collector transistor output that grounds the collector in TX mode, then you will have to change C42 to a 1uF and connect the Transceiver via a 1k resistor to C42.

 - 472kHz.org: Links to lots of useful information.